joseivansandoya/popgifs/README.md

 ![Cover image](https://github.com/joseivansandoya/popgifs/blob/master/assets/cover.jpg)

-PopGifs! is a React application that shows a set of gifs retrieved from [Giphy](https://developers.giphy.com/) the page allows you to filter by keywords.
+PopGifs! is a React application that shows a set of gifs retrieved from [Giphy](https://developers.giphy.com/).
+The page allows you to filter by keywords.
 Once you click on a specific gif the page will expand that image and in addition to that it will show you another set of random gifs.

 ## Available Script